ItsVinnyX/VenomSurge-Staff/GetRektMC-Staff.md

 Staff Guidelines

-A good thing to remember when doing your jobs is to make sure that MineHut is always a fun place to be.
+A good thing to remember when doing your jobs is to make sure that GetRektMC is always a fun place to be.
 If someone accidentally double sends a message, there is no need to warn, or kick him for that.

 As a Helper, you are strictly on the lookout for Spammers/Advertisers.